mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - [ ] Schedule a task that runs the command ```touch /etc/motd``` every day from Monday through Friday at 2 a.m.

-- [ ] Add a new 10-GiB virtual disk to your virtual machine.
+- [x] Add a new 10-GiB virtual disk to your virtual machine.
 On this disk, add a **VDO** volume with a size of 20 GiB and mount it persistently.

-- [ ] Create user **bob** and set this user’s shell so that only this user can change the password.

 - [x] Install the ```vsftpd``` service and ensure that it is started automatically at reboot.